Fall in Portland

 The arrival of autumn fills Portland’s calendar with cultural, wine and holiday events.

 The city’s arts offerings come into full swing every fall, with a seemingly endless array of things to do, see and experience.
-Autumn is the prime time to explore Portland’s independent theater, big musical productions, opera, ballet and symphony scene.
-In addition to celebrations of the spookiest season spookiest (which brings Halloween events, haunted houses and festive corn mazes), Portland starts gearing up for the holidays.
+Autumn is the prime time to explore Portland’s independent theater, big musical productions, opera, ballet, and symphony scenes.
+In addition to celebrations of the spookiest season (which brings Halloween events, haunted houses, and festive corn mazes), Portland starts gearing up for the holidays.
 The city’s lack of sales tax means built-in savings when you shop (we recommend finding some made-in-Portland souvenirs to commemorate your trip to The Rose City).
-Fall heralds the return of Portland’s NBA Team, the Trail Blazers, along with locally beloved annual events like Portland Open Studios, the Queer Film Festival and Portland Book Festival (just to name a few).
+Fall heralds the return of Portland’s NBA Team, the Trail Blazers, along with locally beloved annual events like Portland Open Studios, the Queer Film Festival, and the Portland Book Festival (just to name a few).
 Read on for our picks of the top things to do, see and experience during a fall visit to Portland.

-In September and October, days tend to be mild and partly sunny as the weather begin to cool.
-Rain showers becomes more common and the leaves start changing color (making hikes and outdoor strolls more beautiful than ever).
+In September and October, days tend to be mild and partly sunny as the weather begins to cool.
+Rain showers become more common, and the leaves start changing color (making hikes and outdoor strolls more beautiful than ever).
 Temperatures — and rain — both begin falling in earnest starting in November.

 What to Pack